rodumani/CS374/dp2/dp2.md

 4. preferences
     * Professor
+        * He follows his professor's instructions as much as possible whether his own will or not.
     * Early off work
+        * Life with evening - Everyone's hope.
     * Efficient work
     * Hates the situation where things are delayed with minor mistakes
+        * He hopes to concentrate on what he mainly does.

 5. a story or a scenario that captures a task the persona has in mind, with surrounding context.